MixoMax/set-game/README.md

 ## Features:
 - Leaderboard
 - seeded runs
-- auto-detection of sets: re-deal 9 cards if the 9 cards on the board do not contain a set
+- auto-detection of sets: re-deal 12 cards if the 12 cards on the board do not contain a set

+## TODO:
+- [ ] Change the /api/v1/is_set endpoint to return why the given cards are not a set and display that information in the UI
+- [ ] Nerf the "Hint" button
+- [ ] Fix the layout for when there are 15 cards on the board (right now: 3 rows of 4 cards and 1 row of 3 cards; should be 5 rows of 3 cards)
+- [ ] Add a better "Start game" Menu
+- [ ] encode the game state (game mode, seed, excluded cards and cards on the board) in the URL
+- [ ] Add a "Back" button to the game screen to return to the main menu